Dental Crowns

 Oral Hygiene, good oral hygiene practices, such as frequent brushing, flossing and dental check-ups, can help prevent decay and gum disease at the crown borders, which can shorten its life.

-Bruxism (Teeth Grinding), constant teeth grinding or clenching (bruxism) can cause excessive strain on dental crowns, resulting in premature deterioration, chipping and fracture.
+Bruxism (Teeth Grinding), constant teeth grinding or clenching (bruxism) can cause excessive strain resulting in premature deterioration, chipping and fracture.
 In such instances, sleeping with a custom-made night guard can help protect and extend the life of the crowns.

-Diet and Habits, avoiding hard or sticky foods, as well as habits such as biting on pens or ice cubes, will help dental crowns last longer.
+Diet and Habits, avoiding hard or sticky foods, as well as habits such as biting on pens or ice cubes, will help last longer.

 Quality of Dental Work, the competence and expertise of the dentist and dental laboratory technician who fabricate and place the crown can also have an impact on its longevity.
 Long-term success depends on proper tooth preparation, good bite alignment and exact crown fitting.